ansys/pyensight/doc/source/calc_functions.rst

 ``Defect_Count(2D or 3D parts, Defect scalar per elem, min value, max value) [,Compute_Per_part])``

-Returns a case constant which filters the count of the number of defects that exist between the min value and the max value using a Defect scalar per element variable that has been previously calculated by any of the other five :ref:`Defect Functions <Defect_Functions>`.
+Returns a case constant that filters the count of the number of defects existing between the minimum value and the maximum value.
+This function uses a defect scalar per element variable that has been previously calculated by any of the other five :ref:`Defect functions <Defect_Functions>`.

-See :ref:`Defect Functions <Defect_Functions>` for further input specifications.
+For input specifications, see :ref:`Defect Functions <Defect_Functions>`.

 .. _Defect_LargestLinearExtent: